 Robo-advisor Moneyfarm is lowering the minimum investment for new accounts.
 Customers can now start investing with just £500 rather than the previous £1,500.

 The move comes as the investment platform tries to make its investment services open to more customers operating at lower levels.
 So will this make a big difference?

 How does the minimum investment compare to other robo-advisors?

 Dropping the minimum investment by £1,000 is a major step but it’s still far above Wealthify which allows you to invest from just £1.
-Nutmeg, meanwhile, allows you to start investing from £100 in their Lifetime ISA and Junior ISA accounts.
+Nutmeg, meanwhile, allows you to start investing from £100 in their Lifetime ISA and Junior Stocks and shares ISA accounts.
 Hargreaves Lansdown allows you to open a funds and shares account for £1, with the minimum lump sum you can invest being £100.
 It is more in line with its direct competitors, but is still relatively high.